DHTMLX/docs-diagram/docs/api/data_collection/map_method.md

 ### Parameters

-- `callback` - (mandatory) a callback function that will be called for each item of a diagram
+- `callback` - (required) a callback function that will be called for each item of a diagram

 ### Returns